-Michael Zarconi is a member of Sullivan Hill’s litigation practice group.
-Since joining the firm in 2012 he has developed a wide range of experience as a general civil litigator including commercial and business litigation, construction disputes, bankruptcy and receiverships, as well as labor and employment law matters, with particular expertise in the area of employment discrimination.
-Additionally, Michael has extensive experience in trust and estate litigation, contested conservatorships, probate administrations and represents clients in Probate Court for a variety of trust and estate proceedings.
+Michael Zarconi is a member of Sullivan Hill’s Litigation, Construction and Insurance practice groups.
+Since joining the firm in 2012, he has developed a wide range of experience as a general civil litigator including commercial and business litigation, construction disputes, insurance coverage, and labor and employment law matters, with particular expertise in the area of employment discrimination.

-Prior to joining the firm as an associate, Michael participated in the Sullivan Hill summer law clerk program.
+Prior to joining the firm as an associate, Mr. Zarconi participated in the Sullivan Hill summer law clerk program.
 He earned his J.D. from the University of San Diego, School of Law with dual concentrations in civil litigation and public interest law.
 His studies focused on regulation for environmental and consumer protection.
-While attending law school, Michael worked actively with the University of San Diego Center for Public Interest Law.
+While attending law school, he worked actively with the University of San Diego Center for Public Interest Law.
 He was honored with the Outstanding Public Interest Advocate Award for 2012.

-Actively involved with the Little Italy Association (LIA) and the Little Italy Residents Association (LIRA), Michael has presented on the legal framework of the California Environmental Quality Act (CEQA) as it relates to the SANDAG bus lot proposal in the Little Italy community.
+Actively involved with the Little Italy Association and the Little Italy Residents Association, Mr. Zarconi has presented on the legal framework of the California Environmental Quality Act (CEQA) as it relates to the SANDAG bus lot proposal in the Little Italy community.

 Mr. Zarconi is admitted to practice in all California State Courts and the Federal District Court for the Southern District of California.
 He is a member of the State Bar of California, San Diego County Bar Association, Consumer Attorneys of San Diego, Building Industry Association of San Diego, and Claims and Litigation Management Alliance.